 TOUR DESCRIPTION From Spanish conquistadors to gold rush adventurers.
 On the Trans-Isthmian Route find yourself in the most interesting historical journey in Panama.
-You will be traversing Panama from South to North by road, exploring the forts at San Lorenzo, admire the new Agua Clara Locks from the visitor platform (Panama Canal Expansion) and enjoy the Panama Railway train ride from Colon to Panama City on the return.
+You will be traversing Panama from South to North on the historical Panama Canal Railway, exploring the forts at San Lorenzo, admire the new Agua Clara Locks from the visitor platform (Panama Canal Expansion) and return back to Panama City over land.

 4+ persons: US$215 per person + 7% tax

 2-3 persons: US$335 per person + 7% tax

 INCLUDES Bilingual naturalist guide, breakfast, lunch, entrance fees to San Lorenzo and the Panama Canal Expansion observation center, train fare, transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Intercontinental Playa Bonita Resort or hotels near Tocumen Airport)

 DISCLAIMER Prices and itineraries are correct at the time of printing, however they are subject to change due to weather or local conditions, availabilities or factors beyond our control.

 Early morning pick up at your hotel lobby by an Ancon Expeditions of Panama guide.
 You will be transferred to the Corozal Train Station in the former Panama Canal Zone.